Edit

 • One for the remaining time in the period for the new price.

-• If has a metered entitlements, only the entitlement limit will change and the usage period will be accounted for the entire billing period.
+• If it has a metered entitlement, only the entitlement limit will change and the usage period will be accounted for the entire billing period.

 2.2.
 Restart Billing Period

 Restart billing period will restart the billing period for the subscription.
 This means that the billing cycle will be reset to the date of the change and all the prices and metered entitlements will restart.
-The subscription in the future will follow this new billing anchor.
+In the future, the subscription will follow this new billing anchor.

 2.3.
 Pro-Rate Prices